top of page

 But let's talk about what actually happened.

-Once at our rental apartment in Milan, I should've known I was in for an uphill start abroad — literally, or at least in Milan — when we had to carry our overweight luggage up flights on flights on flights of stairs to the fourth flo (Bruh man voice)!
-And then, just as we started to get settled in, there came a knock at the door.
 Surprise!
-It was the actual owner of the apartment saying we had to "get out" and I mean get out as in ASAPedly, right now, today, Italian police coming to get you if you don't vacate the premises GET OUT.
-Apparently, Joan was not authorized to rent the apartment to us and Airbnb was not permitted at the property.
+It was the actual owner of the apartment saying we had to "get out," and I mean get out as in ASAPedly, right now, today, Italian police are coming if you don't vacate the premises, GET OUT.
+Apparently, Joan was not authorized to rent the apartment, and Airbnb was not permitted at the property.
 Well okay!

 Luggage repacked and at the door “in GET OUT mode” and hoping to buy some time while we searched for a new Milan abode, I began some investigatory work.
 I asked the "so-called owner" to produce a title or proof of ownership, which HE DID.
-Oh no, no, no - say it ain't so!
+Oh no, no, no -- say it ain't so!
 And then I began to look more closely around the apartment and noticed a blurred image of him on the mouse pad and other items around the house that made clear he was who he claimed to be.
 Yikes!
 He even threatened to change the locks.
-Needless to say, it's was time to go!
+Needless to say, it was time to go!
 Cue us running full speed towards the door because international jail didn't sound like fun.

-Fast forward, about Bruno Mars!
+Oh yes and about Bruno Mars!
 Talk about a feel-good time!
 The man is a genius entertainer.
 He and his awesome band rocked the concert, like slip and slide, two step, Bankhead Bounce, butterfly, tootsie roll, boogie woogie woogie...all the moves!
 He is one of the best living entertainers.
 Period.
 And the glittery gold confetti burst at the conclusion of the concert was everything!

 From here on out Bruno (b/c we're definitely on a first-name basis now) will hold a special place in my heart.
 He, along with Dani, turned a crazy day into a "24K magical" night.
 What a wild, eventful day and way to start my adventure abroad.